AnimaTardeb/Meiogenix-UGDR/README.md

-# R2D2BA #
+# UGDR #
 ------------
-R2D2BA pipeline allows you to follow allele variations between reference  and RTG genomes.
+UGDR pipeline allows you to follow allele variations between reference  and RTG genomes.

 This script extracts information from VCF files to give a human readable files.
 It summarizes allele variations, and defines regions of recombination.